todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 # How to contribute to OSS projects

 Building better relationships with the open source ecosystem has its own set of challenges, but it becomes easier if you have a clear plan to follow.
-Here are some guidelines to a number of practices that organizations can can adopt.
+Here are some guidelines to a number of practices that organizations can adopt.

 ## Define your open source goal and strategy

  Your open source strategy connects the plans for managing, participating in, and creating open source software with the business objectives that the plans serve.
 This can open up many opportunities and catalyze innovation.
-The TODO GRoup offers a dedicated guide to [Setting an Open Source Strategy](https://todogroup.org/guides/strategy/)
+The TODO Group offers a dedicated guide to [Setting an Open Source Strategy](https://todogroup.org/guides/strategy/)

 ## Establish open source guiding principles and processes

 ### Guiding principles

 The procedure described in the following is designed to ensure that the company interests and its employees are protected.
 We also need to make sure that contributions are in line with copyright law, export regulations, data protection regulations and open source development best practices.
-On the other hand, procedural burden for all to be involved stakeholders should be low and the approval procedure should not take too much time.
+On the other hand, the procedural burden for all to be involved stakeholders shall be low and the approval procedure should not take too much time.

 ### Responsibility: decision rests with unit

-* The approval procedure is the responsibility of the organizational unit that paid for the development of the code in question
+* The approval procedure is the responsibility of the organization that financed the development of the code in question
 * If the affected code/IP is used, co-developed or co-financed by other Units, involve them as stakeholders in the release decision

 ### General structure and scope of the process